shellytsirulnik/loginShelly/README.md

 # loginShelly
 Login Page:
-enter email and pasword.
+enter email and password.
-user is notified and doesnt proceed to authentication in case: email is invalid. password is invalid(less than 6 chars, doesn't contain both digits and letters. autehntication is done using email and password. in case password is incorrect or user with this email doesnt exist- alert- authentication fails. in case user exists and authentication is successfull, opens a profile page.
+user is notified and doesnt proceed to authentication in case: email is invalid. password is invalid(less than 6 chars, doesn't contain both digits and letters). autehntication is done using email and password. in case password is incorrect or user with this email doesnt exist- alert- authentication fails. in case user exists and authentication is successfull, opens a profile page.